hoguej/circlevilleonline.com/content/news/new-holland-makes-case.md

 (B) Whoever violates this section is guilty of tampering with evidence, a felony of the third degree.
 </pre>

 At the time of the interview and text messages, Derek Myers was attempting to build a case against Jason Lawless, the Police Chief, related to telephone harassment by Landman.
 Betzko asserts that these text messages prove that Mick was attempting to tamper with the witness, and was conspiring against the Village of New Holland using illegal means long before Mick pressed charges against his bosses.
+See [this link](/news/new-holland-booklet) for photos of the unabridged text messages.

 ### Text Messages